 Assessing information processing among someone prone to depression or anxiety is not like running a background diagnostic on your laptop.
 The individual's state, and the context in which they are embedded, fundamentally alters how they process information.
 We are interested in questions such as: How does information processing change when people experience the emotions that are characteristic of these mental health problems?
 How does it change after distressing life events? [key papers]

 The Translational Lab, directed by Pete Hitchcock, is located in the Psychology Department at Emory University.
-Please see Join the lab for information about current openings.
+We are looking for up to two graduate students in the next cycle (Prospective Graduate Student FAQ).
+Please see Join the lab for information about open positions.